How do I apply for the Government of Alberta’s local small breweries benefit?

 - Internet Account – you can set up an internet account to receive access to the electronic copies of these forms on our website.

 I work for a registered liquor agency or a licensed liquor establishment.
-Is there a way I can review price changes on your website?
+Where do I get more information on price changes?

-Yes, you can set up an Internet Account to gain access to that information at this link.
+You can set up an Internet Account to gain access to this information at this link.

 can I return liquor bottles?